Role of Medications in Cerebral Palsy

 Anticonvulsants work in the brain to suppress abnormal or hyperactive brain activity.
 The seizures suffered by cerebral palsy children are typically caused by overloads of "messages" sent from the brain to the nerves and muscles.
 Anticonvulsants help in stopping these seizures by blocking these messages.

 Most seizures are either complex-partial or tonic-clonic.
 Seizures are fairly common in cerebral palsy children, up to one quarter have tonic-clonic seizures and about half of people with cerebral palsy have complex-partial seizures.

 Tonic-clonic seizures usually involve a full loss of motor function.
 The person falls to the ground after briefly crying out.
 Their muscles become very tight and stiff and their hands and feet begin to twitch.
 Afterwards, the person may be confused for some time that can be up to a few weeks.

 Anticonvulsants help stop these seizures in cerebral palsy children.
 There are different types of anticonvulsant medications available.
 These anticonvulsants tend to limit the excessive electrical activity that occurs in cerebral palsy related seizures.
-There have been many successes in treating these seizures with anticonvulsants.

 Conventional antiepileptic drugs:

 Oxcarbazepine, Gabapentine, Lamotrizine, Clobazam, Topramate, Levitiracetam, Zonisamide, Pregabalin, Tiagabine, Vigabatrin.